TomReintjes/BEP-LIDC-IDRI-2022/README.md

 More information about the library and its classes go to https://pylidc.github.io/

-Pylidc is used to easily read the dcm and xml files to convert to NumPy.
+Pylidc is used to easily read the .dcm and .xml files to convert to NumPy.
 It contains a Scan, Annotation and a Consesus class.
 ![t](https://github.com/TomReintjes/BEP-LIDC-IDRI-2022/blob/main/Figure%202022-06-09%20222958.png)